 After graduating from Georgetown, he entered the Society.
 Since joining the Jesuits he has earned a master’s degree in political philosophy from Loyola University Chicago, a bachelor of sacred theology degree (STB) from Centre Sèvres in Paris, a master’s degree in education from the Harvard Graduate School of Education, and a licentiate in sacred theology (STL) from the Weston Jesuit School of Theology.
 He has served on the board of trustees at Brebeuf Jesuit Preparatory School, Christ the King Jesuit College Preparatory School, the Lumen Christi Institute of Chicago, and was a trustee associate at Boston College after 16 years of service on the board of trustees.

 Fr.
-Chris Kellerman, SJ, is the Secretary of the Jesuit Conference Office of Justice and Ecology.
+Chris Kellerman, SJ, is Secretary of Justice and Ecology for the Jesuit Conference of Canada and the United States.
 Originally from Arlington, TX, he studied at Texas Tech University, the University of Dallas, and Regis College at the University of Toronto.
 From 2020-2022 he served as visiting fellow and then interim director at the Jesuit Social Research Institute at Loyola University New Orleans where he engaged in research, education, and advocacy on issues related to racial and environmental justice.
 Kellerman regularly gives talks to Catholic audiences on the history of the Church and slavery, Catholic social teaching, and healing our polarized divide in the Church and the United States.
-He is the author of All Oppression Shall Cease: A History of Slavery, Abolitionism, and the Catholic Church
+He is the author of All Oppression Shall Cease: A History of Slavery, Abolitionism, and the Catholic Church.

 Mike Jordan Laskey joined the Jesuit Conference communications team in 2018.
 He leads a team responsible for the Jesuits.org website, social media and vocation promotion.
 He also serves as the host of the AMDG Jesuit podcast.

-He has a BA in creative writing and international studies from Fairfield University and an MA in international media from American University.
-He lives in Baltimore, MD with his wife and two daughters and their cat, Sebastian.
+Eric has a BA in creative writing and international studies from Fairfield University, an MA in international media from American University and a graduate certificate in the Ignatian tradition from Creighton University.
+He lives in Towson, MD with his wife, two daughters and their cat.

-MegAnne Liebsch is the communications manager for the Office of Justice and Ecology of the Jesuit Conference of Canada and the United States.
+MegAnne Liebsch is the communications manager for the Office of Justice and Ecology at the Jesuit Conference of Canada and the United States.
 She coordinates with OJE policy advisors to develop stories and resources that promote deeper engagement with issues of social and environmental injustice.
+She holds a master’s in media and international conflict from University College Dublin and is an alumna of La Salle University.
+She lives in Washington, DC.

 Harrison Hanvey is the Manager of Outreach and Partnerships for the Jesuit Conference Office of Justice and Ecology.
 He joined the team in 2023 and works with members of the Jesuit network within the Conference and beyond to raise their voices in the public sphere, impacting federal policy for the ommon good.